 Method of assessment (type, scope, language - if other than German, examination offered - if not every semester, information on whether module can be chosen to earn a bonus)

-- a) presentation (approx. 25 minutes) or - b) term paper (approx. 15 pages)
+- a) presentation (approx. 25 minutes) or

+- b) term paper (approx. 15 pages) or

+- c) oral examination of one candidate each (approx. 30 minutes)

 Referred to in LPO I (examination regulations for teaching-degree programmes)